AdobeDocs/experience-manager-cloud-service.en/help/security/traffic-filter-rules-including-waf.md

 ## Rate Limit Rules {#rate-limits-rules}

-Sometimes it is desirable to block traffic matching a rule only if the match exceeds a certain rate over time.
+Sometimes it is desirable to block traffic if it exceeds a certain rate of incoming requests, perhaps based on a specific condition.
 Setting a value for the `rateLimit` property limits the rate of those requests that match the rule condition.

 Rate limit rules cannot reference WAF flags.
 They are available to all Sites and Forms customers.

+Rate limits are calculated per CDN POP.
+As an example, assume that POPs in Montreal, Miami, and Dublin experience traffic rates of 80, 90, and 120 request per second respectively, and that the rate limit rule is set to a limit of 100.
+In that case, only the traffic to Dublin would be rate limited.

 ### rateLimit Structure {#ratelimit-structure}